zextras/carbonio-storages-ce/README.md

 - `SLIMSTORE_BIND_ADDRESS`

-Address on which Slimstore will listen for API calls (default 127.0.0.1)
+Address on which Storages-CE will listen for API calls (default 127.0.0.1)

 - `SLIMSTORE_PATH`